BABY CARE KITS

 KRAUSE CHILDREN’S RESIDENTIAL TREATMENT CENTER

 Serve as a caring mentor in a licensed residential facility for emotionally disturbed girls, age 11-17.
 The center is located off of Pin Oak Drive, south of I10.

 LITERACY COUNCIL OF FT.
 BEND COUNTY

 Living Word provides a site and enlists volunteer tutors to teach literacy classes for the Literacy Council of Ft.
 Bend County.
 If you are interested in training to be a tutor, contact Alisha Procter, Program Director, for information about when and where the next training will be held.

 Contact: Alisha Procter, Program Director,

 How can you help extend the work of Living Word for future generations?
 Consider a gift to our Living Legacy Endowment Fund.
 The mission of the fund is to provide funding for new and expanding ministries at Living Word, assistance in our local community, and church support of national and global mission.

-Contact: Rick Carlson, Living Legacy Committee Chairman,
+Contact: Jerry Haus, Living Legacy Committee Chairman,

 LUTHERAN SOCIAL SERVICES OF THE SOUTH (LSSS)